sarfarazit08/CodeRepo/BizTalk/BizTalk Interview Questions and Answers.md

 10. Is it possible to use method from a assembly available in GAC?

-It can be done using element and it has to be child of element.
+It can be done using element and it has to be child element.

 ## Helper Class

 1. What is a helper class?

-A .net helper class with the context of BizTalk is a class (library) that can support an orchestration with extra functionality.
-It can enhance an orchestration in tracing, error handling, caching, and serialization/deserialization.
++ A .net helper class with the context of BizTalk is a class (library) that can support an orchestration with extra functionality.
++ It can enhance an orchestration in tracing, error handling, caching, and serialization/deserialization.

 See TechNet Wiki article BizTalk Server 2010: .NET Helper Classes.

 2. Where can the helper class be used?